kenny-cfg/cfg-202309-software-3/cheat_sheets/install.software.md

 To install Python with asdf, do the following.
 Note, this will also install `pip` for you.

+* Go to the [python plugin](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) page, and install the dependencies
 * `asdf plugin-add python`
-* `asdf install python 3.11.3` - this is the latest version at the time of writing
+* `asdf install python 3.11.5` - this is the latest version at the time of writing
-* `asdf global python 3.11.3` - this will set Python to use version 3.11.3 everywhere
+* `asdf global python 3.11.5` - this will set Python to use version 3.11.3 everywhere
 * Restart your terminal

 Typing `which python` in your terminal will show you where `python` is located: you'll need this to set the correct `python` interpreter in Pycharm at some point.